openbao/go-secure-stdlib/README.md

-Stdlib for HashiCorp Secure products
+Stdlib for OpenBao Secure products
 =================

-These libraries are maintained by engineers in the HashiCorp's Secure division as a stdlib for its projects -- Vault, Vault plugins, Boundary, etc. -- to reduce code duplication and increase consistency.
+These libraries are maintained by engineers in the OpenBao community as a stdlib for its projects -- Bao -- to reduce code duplication and increase consistency.

 Each library is its own Go module, although some of them may have dependencies